boTux-fr/systemd-service-iptables/README.md

 ## Configuration

+Add - Edit - Remove rulebook from `/etc/iptables/` to allow a new sub-service to run.

+Template included in the repository :

+  - base.rules
+  - base.rules.empty
+  - docker-user.rules
+  - docker-user.rules.empty

+### base.rules

 Edit [base.rules](etc/iptables/base.rules) to add or edit the firewall restrictions.

 We are using the `FILTERS` chain to add our rules.